 Panama City is the diverse and cosmopolitan capital of Panama, and it’s the perfect spot to start or finish your Central America trip.
-Head to Casco Viejo to see old meet new, climb Cerro Ancón for amazing views, and of course you need to visit the world famous Panama Canals.
+Head to Casco Viejo to see old meet new, climb Cerro Ancón for amazing views, and of course you need to visit the world-famous Panama Canals.

 The old town of Casco Viejo

 Casco Viejo is the old town, and it’s the most popular place to stay.
-Even in dead season most hostels were fully booked, so you might need to book ahead to avoid disappointment.
+Even in dead season, most hostels were fully booked, so you might need to book ahead to avoid disappointment.
 We tried to stay at the extremely popular Luna’s Castle but they were full, so we settled for the Hospedaje Casco Viejo.
 It was ideal until the power cut out for 12 hours and the only entertainment was a guy playing his guitar non-stop, you know… one of those people.

-Take a stroll through the streets of the old town, you’ll see a shocking mix of derelict buildings and boutique hotels, colourful graffiti lines almost every street and from the waterfront you’ll have incredible views of the city skyline.
+Take a stroll through the streets of the old town, you’ll see a shocking mix of derelict buildings and boutique hotels, colourful graffiti lines almost every street and from the waterfront, you’ll have incredible views of the city skyline.
 Head to the Plaza de Francia at sunset to see the Cinta Costera light up like a rainbow.

 The best views in Panama City

-If you head to the Amador Causeway you can rent four-person-buggies to explore the area, which cost $10 an hour and are an absolutely hilarious way to get around.
+If you head to the Amador Causeway you can rent four-person-buggies to explore the area, which cost $10 an hour and is an absolutely hilarious way to get around.
 10/10, would recommend.
 You can relax in the sun and watch the ships line up in the lush turquoise water before they enter the Panama Canal.

 For more wonderful views take a walk along the Cinta Costera, the highway that bends around Casco Viejo to avoid the congestion.
 You can look across to the skyscrapers of downtown and look behind you to the crumbling buildings of the old town.
 It’s a great way to escape the city and just enjoy the view.